 This API returns upto 10 Parties and 10 Attorneys for a Case.
 If there are more, then the field more_parties and/or more_attorneys will be set to true appropriately.
-Call the Parties API with parties_token from this API response to get the Parties and call the Attorneys API with attorneys_token from this API response to get the Attorneys.
+The case API response has tokens for parties, attorneys, docket entries and documents which can be called using:

 Token which is generated in UniCourt Account, for authorizing the request